DataDrum/APIDocs/source/index.html.md

 # Introduction

-Welcome to Data Drum's elegant and easy-to-use API.
-It's really easy to get going.
+Welcome to Data Drum's API.
+It's very easy to get going.
 All you need is an API Key and the ability to send that key in the headers of a GET request to:

 `https://api.datadrum.com/...`

 You can get access to any data you like by following the instructions below.

-A list of indicators is available <a href="#available-indicators">through the API</a> (with no authentication required) or within the Data Drum platform itself.
+A full list of indicators is available <a href="#available-indicators">through the API</a> (with no authentication required) or within the Data Drum website.
 The examples to the right will be getting data on Ukraine annual inflation, using the indicator identifier `ua_inf_annual.cpi`.

 And output will be in JSON.
 You can easily change this to CSV (`csv`), XML (`xml`) or Excel (`xlsx`) by replacing `json` with one of those in the URL.